rupalirajput2597/beer_barrel_app/README.md

 ```

       ```
-Now the Beer-Barrel app is configured with SocialMedia Authentication.
-Users can log in using the social login options provided (Google, LinkedIN and Facebook).
+Now the Beer-Barrel app is configured with SocialMedia Authentication(Google, LinkedIN and Facebook).
+Users can log in using the social login options provided.

 ## Dependencies and Libraries